 TREVOR “Sandman” DECH, Chief Instructor

 Trevor took to riding motorcycles when his dad sat him on a bike at the tender age of three.
-He began teaching in 1991 and has taught over 24,000 people since.
+He began teaching in 1991 and has taught over 26,000 people since.
 He was a pro road racer at the CMRA, winning both the Superbike and Heavyweight championships in 2004.
 His energy, enthusiasm, profound experience and genuine riding talent, along with his constant passion for the sport and his need to share it with others is what makes Trevor an exceptional instructor.
+Cool fact, Trevor is also the first 3C coach for the Yamaha Champion’s School!

 JACK “Bulls-Eye” LATTA, Private Instructor